 Location: Ocean Avenue and Main Street Seal Beach, CA 90740

 Today, this Mayberry By The Sea has plenty of sand for sunbathing.
-It also has one of Orange County’s best downtown districts with locally owned restaurants and boutiques.
+It also has one of Orange County’s best downtown districts along Main Street with locally owned restaurants and boutiques.
 Regular city events like movies on the beach and concerts in the park are held at the pier-side greenbelt, Eisenhower Park, and a playground on the sand keeps the littles busy.
-Just north of the pier is the Seal Beach Jetty.
-Surfers can be spotted at the pier and sometimes out by the jetty.
+Surfers can be spotted at the pier and sometimes just north of the pier by the jetty.
 During the winter months, the city bulldozes the sand into giant berms to keep the rising tide away from the beachfront homes and sand sledding becomes a popular secondary sport.

 Seal Beach is home to the second longest wooden pier in California.
 Amenities here include volleyball courts, a lifeguard tower, a grassy park, restrooms, showers, a playground, benches, and paid parking.
 This sandy beach is a great area for families and also is a great area to fish, swim, and bodyboard.
 Sorry, dogs are not allowed on the beach here.